DivyaSamragniNadakuditi/DM-Car/README.md

   2. Nitish Soman
   3. Shiva Shankar Ganesan
   4. Amr Attia

-## Contents:
-  1. Introduction
-  2. Assembling the Autonomous Car
-  3. Setting-up Raspberry Pi
-  4. Dataset
-  5. Training Model for Various Signs using Convolutional Neural Networks
-  6. Improvement Of the Autonomous Car

 ## Introduction:
 In this project, we will be working on the implementation of data mining Techniques- Convolutional Neural Networks(CNN) for real-world problem Autonomous vehicle.
 For this project, we used the Smart Video Car Kit V2.0 for Raspberry Pi.
 We will Assemble the car, Set up Raspberry Pi, Train a Model for detecting traffic signs and act accordingly.